Chaos in hyperscaling violating Lifshitz theories: Out-of-time ordered correlator (OTOC)

 \subsection{Kruskal extension and the shockwave analysis}

-In this subsection we compute the various chaos parameters (and thereby the OTOC) for HVL theories by incorporating the shockwave analysis in the bulk.
-We work with the two sided eternal black hole geometry, which corresponds to a thermo-field double state (denoted as $\ket{TFD}$) in the boundary.
+In this subsection, we compute the various chaos parameters for HVL theories via the shockwave analysis in the bulk.
+It is standard to work with the two-sided eternal black hole geometry, which corresponds to a thermo-field double state (denoted as $\ket{TFD}$) in the boundary.
 Note that we will consider planar horizon topology (i.e. $k=0$) for our analysis throughout.

-In order to work in the two-sided geometry, we write the metric \eqref{eqn:HVLmetric} in the Kruskal co-ordinates.
+In order to work in the two-sided geometry, the metric \eqref{eqn:HVLmetric} is written in the Kruskal co-ordinates.
 The Kruskal co-ordinate transformation is given as

 Where, $\beta$ is the inverse Hawking temperature and $r_{*}$ is the tortoise co-ordinate.